 The Authority has held significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
 As part of its national response to the Coronavirus pandemic the UK Government provided large sums of additional cash resources to local authorities.
 Some of these funds supported additional burdens experienced by Authorities as a result of the pandemic and others were provided for Authorities to distribute targeted support to the private sector.
 Most significant among these funds was the BEIS Business Support Grant.
-The funds received under this grant was segregated from the Council's own funds, pending dispersal to qualifying local businesses.
+The £35.5m received under this grant was segregated from the Council's own funds (and therefore Treasury Limits).
+At the period end £32.8m had been dispersed to qualifying local businesses.

-During 2020/21 total investment balances ranged between £30.7m and £83.0 million.
-The average balance maintained was £51.7m with a weighted average maturity of 11 days.
-An average yield of 0.03% was achieved.
-This compares favourably with our targeted rate of 7-day LIBID (-0.06%).
+During 2020/21 total investment balances ranged between £34.8m and £83.0 million.
+The average balance maintained was £56.3m with a weighted average maturity of 10 days.
+An average yield of 0.05% was achieved.
+This is in line with our targeted rate of 7-day LIBID (0.05%).